ptpro3/jekyll-now/_posts/2017-1-22-Project-Benson.md

 title: Project Benson
 ---
 ## Analyzing New York MTA subway turnstile data
 The fictional group, WomenTechWomenYes (WTWY), wants to leverage data to optimize recruitment efforts at subway stations for an upcoming event.
-In this project my team used publicly available MTA turnstile data to recommend the best way to deploy recruitment/promotion teams.
+In this project my team used publicly available MTA turnstile data, as well as city demographic data, to recommend the best way to deploy recruitment/promotion teams.

 ### Initial Assumptions
 - For total turnstile traffic we considered a sum of entries and exits.